 If you don’t have the luxury of 4WD, arrived during the colder, darker months of the year, or just feel a bit more enthusiastic about the adventure, then it’s a 12km cycle.

 Mountains begin to grow as you head deeper into the conservation park, with cheery names such as Mt.
 Horrible and Mt.
 Sadd, evidently named by explorers who could have done with a nice relaxing dip in a thermal pool.
 Several stream crossings later, a left turn at Cow Stream will lead you up a steep hill towards the hot pools.

 Two pools, made from a mixture of grey stone and concrete, are nestled within the depths of a stream-cut valley.
-The larger of the two pools accommodates about 10 people, the smaller about 6.
-Both pools provide the occupants an opportunity to immerse themselves in the warm bubbling water, with only the soothing sound of a flowing stream within earshot.
+The larger of the two pools accommodate about 10 people, the smaller about 6.
+Both pools provide the occupants with an opportunity to immerse themselves in the warm bubbling water, with only the soothing sound of a flowing stream within earshot.
 As well as its audible calming properties, the stream also provides turnover within the pools, removing any stagnant water.

 The final issue to contend with is how long to spend in the too pleasant to leave water, before having to head back to civilisation.

 Access to the pools first requires escaping from Hanmer via the Clarence Valley Road, which takes you over Jacks Pass and onto Tophouse Road.
 Approximately 10km later, the Peters Valley 4×4 Track appears on the left hand side, at which point the exploration can really begin.